Code-Institute-Submissions/rockanrolla/README.md

 + __*Autoprefix:*__

-  To optimize CSS styles and make it work properly in different browsers, I parsed it add vendor prefixes using the next links and plugins:
+  To optimize CSS styles and make it work properly in different browsers, I parsed it and added vendor prefixes using the next links and plugins:

   - [Autoprefixer CSS online](https://autoprefixer.github.io/)